Cruise Ship Casinos in 2026: Expansion, Revenue Growth & Comp Impact

 Larger casino floors mean more total rated play across a sailing.
 More machines and tables increase aggregate theoretical loss modeling, which directly impacts comp budgets.

 However, increased capacity also means more players competing for host attention and discretionary offers.
+Comparing which cruise lines have the best casino comps matters more when ships and casino programs are evolving at different speeds.

 For serious comp players, expansion creates opportunity — but only when play is structured correctly.